MediaComem/comem-webdev/subjects/angular/README.md

 </h1>
 ```

+You should now see the message being logged in the console when clicking on the title.

 ##### Getting at the event

-You might need the actual [event object][dom-event] to get some data out of it (e.g. the click coordinates):
+You might need the actual [event object][dom-event] to get some data out of it (e.g. the click coordinates).
+Let's update `onTitleClicked()` in `src/app/app.component.ts` to also log the event object:

 ```ts
 export class AppComponent {